autopkg/MLBZ521-recipes/README.md

   * download
     * will "download" from a offline repository
   * pkg
-    * includes a preinstall script to uninstall previous versions
     * Variable overrides for:  INSTALL_INPUT
   		* As the name suggests, this the "installer.input" that allows you to customize the install of Matlab.
 The available parameters are included in the recipe; customize for your environment.
   * jss